Fredensborg Palace

 Mezzanine raised and four chimneys added

-The palace mezzanine is raised, and the four chimneys surrounding the dome are added by architect Laurids de Thurah.
+The palace mezzanine is raised, and the four chimneys around the dome are added, designed by architect Laurids de Thurah.
 Photo: Jesper Bækgaard

 Mezzanine raised and four chimneys added